-In this contemporary world, just about everyone has some content that they’d like to share around and this high density of content makes getting noticed a pretty tricky game to master.
-So, it’s fairly important that you recognise and capitalise on the things that are proven to work in this business, and one of those magical keys to successful content marketing is visual assets.
+In the digital age, just about everyone has some content that they’d like to share around and this high density of content makes getting noticed a pretty tricky game to master.
+So, it’s fairly important that you recognize and capitalize on the things that are proven to work in this business, and one of those magical keys to successful content marketing is visual assets.

-As of 2015, content marketing is expected to become the biggest and most important digital marketing trend for businesses.
+Content marketing is one of the biggest and most important digital marketing trends for businesses.
 But why?
 What makes content marketing so special?

 Content marketing concerns the publication of, well, content.
 This means anything from text, video, images, and everything in between.